danielbodnar/awesome-stars/README.md

 ## security

+- [oxsecurity/codetotal](https://github.com/oxsecurity/codetotal) - Analyze any snippet, file, or repository to detect possible security flaws such as secret in code, open source vulnerability, code security, vulnerability, insecure infrastructure as code, and potenti
+- [assimilation/assimilation-official](https://github.com/assimilation/assimilation-official) - This is the official main repository for the Assimilation project
 - [nomi-sec/PoC-in-GitHub](https://github.com/nomi-sec/PoC-in-GitHub) - 📡 PoC auto collect from GitHub. ⚠️ Be careful Malware.
 - [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
 - [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - A secrets manager for .env files.